Slava-S/skillfactory_rds/module_2/README.txt

-Вас пригласили поучаствовать в одном из проектов UNICEF — международного подразделения ООН, чья миссия состоит в повышении уровня благополучия детей по всему миру.
-Суть проекта — отследить влияние условий жизни учащихся в возрасте от 15 до 22 лет на их успеваемость по математике, чтобы на ранней стадии выявлять студентов, находящихся в группе риска.

-И сделать это можно с помощью модели, которая предсказывала бы результаты госэкзамена по математике для каждого ученика школы.
-Чтобы определиться с параметрами будущей модели, проведём разведывательный анализ данных и составим отчёт по его результатам.

-Разведывательный анализ данных (EDA)
-Цели:
--Сформулировать предположения и гипотезы для дальнейшего построения модели.
--Проверить качество данных и очистить их, если это необходимо.
--Определиться с параметрами модели.

-Описание датасета
-Переменные, которые содержит датасет:

-1 school — аббревиатура школы, в которой учится ученик 2 sex — пол ученика ('F' - женский, 'M' - мужской)
-3 age — возраст ученика (от 15 до 22)
-4 address — тип адреса ученика ('U' - городской, 'R' - за городом)
-5 famsize — размер семьи('LE3' <= 3, 'GT3' >3)
-6 Pstatus — статус совместного жилья родителей ('T' - живут вместе 'A' - раздельно) 7 Medu — образование матери (0 - нет, 1 - 4 класса, 2 - 5-9 классы, 3 - среднее специальное или 11 классов, 4 - высшее)
-8 Fedu — образование отца (0 - нет, 1 - 4 класса, 2 - 5-9 классы, 3 - среднее специальное или 11 классов, 4 - высшее)
-9 Mjob — работа матери ('teacher' - учитель, 'health' - сфера здравоохранения, 'services' - гос служба, 'at_home' - не работает, 'other' - другое)
-10 Fjob — работа отца ('teacher' - учитель, 'health' - сфера здравоохранения, 'services' - гос служба, 'at_home' - не работает, 'other' - другое)
-11 reason — причина выбора школы ('home' - близость к дому, 'reputation' - репутация школы, 'course' - образовательная программа, 'other' - другое)
-12 guardian — опекун ('mother' - мать, 'father' - отец, 'other' - другое)
-13 traveltime — время в пути до школы (1 - <15 мин., 2 - 15-30 мин., 3 - 30-60 мин., 4 - >60 мин.)
-14 studytime — время на учёбу помимо школы в неделю (1 - <2 часов, 2 - 2-5 часов, 3 - 5-10 часов, 4 - >10 часов)
-15 failures — количество внеучебных неудач (n, если 1<=n<=3, иначе 0)
-16 schoolsup — дополнительная образовательная поддержка (yes или no) 17 famsup — семейная образовательная поддержка (yes или no) 18 paid — дополнительные платные занятия по математике (yes или no) 19 activities — дополнительные внеучебные занятия (yes или no) 20 nursery — посещал детский сад (yes или no)
-21 higher — хочет получить высшее образование (yes или no) 22 internet — наличие интернета дома (yes или no)
-23 romantic — в романтических отношениях (yes или no) 24 famrel — семейные отношения (от 1 - очень плохо до 5 - очень хорошо)
-25 freetime — свободное время после школы (от 1 - очень мало до 5 - очень мого)
-26 goout — проведение времени с друзьями (от 1 - очень мало до 5 - очень много)
-27 health — текущее состояние здоровья (от 1 - очень плохо до 5 - очень хорошо)
-28 absences — количество пропущенных занятий
-29 score — баллы по госэкзамену по математике

-Этапы работы над проектом:

-1.Проведём первичную обработку данных.
-2.Оцениим количество уникальных значений для категориальных переменных и преобразуем их.
-3.Оценим количество уникальных значений для номинативных переменных и преобразуем их.
-4.Посмотрим на распределение признака для числовых переменных, устраним выбросы.
-5.Проведём корреляционный анализ количественных переменных 6.Отберём не коррелирующие переменные.
-7.Проанализируем номинативные переменные и устраним те, которые не влияют на предсказываемую величину (в нашем случае — на переменную score).
-8.Сформулируем выводы относительно качества данных и тех переменных, которые будут использоваться в дальнейшем построении модели.
+You have been invited to participate in one of the UNICEF projects - the international division of the UN, whose mission is to improve the well-being of children around the world.
+The essence of the project is to track the impact of living conditions of students aged 15 to 22 years on their performance in mathematics, to identify students at risk at an early stage.

+And this can be done with the help of a model that would predict the results of the state exam in mathematics for each student in the school.
+To determine the parameters of the future model, we will conduct a reconnaissance analysis of the data and compile a report on its results.

+Exploratory data analysis (EDA)
+Objectives:
+- Formulate assumptions and hypotheses for the further construction of the model.
+-Check data quality and clean it if necessary.
+- Decide on the parameters of the model.

+Description of dataset
+The variables that the dataset contains are:

+1 school - the abbreviation of the school in which the student is studying 2 sex - student's gender ('F' - female, 'M' - male)
+3 age - student's age (from 15 to 22)
+4 address - student's address type ('U' - urban, 'R' - outside the city) 5 famsize - family size ('LE3' <= 3, 'GT3'> 3)
+6 Pstatus - open housing status of parents ('T' - live together 'A' - separately) 7 Medu - mother's education (0 - no, 1 - 4 classes, 2 - 5-9 classes, 3 - secondary special or 11 classes, 4 - higher)
+8 Fedu - father's education (0 - no, 1 - 4 classes, 2 - 5-9 classes, 3 - secondary special or 11 classes, 4 - higher)
+9 Mjob - mother’s work (“teacher” - teacher, “health” - the health sector, “services” - public service, “at_home” - does not work, “other” - other)
+10 Fjob - father's work ('teacher' - teacher, 'health' - healthcare, 'services' - public service, 'at_home' - not working, 'other' - other)
+11 reason - the reason for choosing a school (“home” - proximity to home, “reputation” - school reputation, “course” - educational program, “other” - other)
+12 guardian - guardian ("mother" - mother, "father" - father, "other" - other)
+13 traveltime - travel time to school (1 - <15 min., 2 - 15-30 min., 3 - 30-60 min., 4 -> 60 min.)
+14 studytime - time to study in addition to school per week (1 - <2 hours, 2 - 2-5 hours, 3 - 5-10 hours, 4 -> 10 hours)
+15 failures - the number of extracurricular failures (n if 1 <= n <= 3, otherwise 0)
+16 schoolsup - additional educational support (yes or no) 17 famsup - family educational support (yes or no)
+18 paid - additional paid classes in mathematics (yes or no) 19 activities - extracurricular activities (yes or no) 20 nursery - attended kindergarten (yes or no)
+21 higher - wants to get a higher education (yes or no) 22 internet - Internet at home (yes or no)
+23 romantic - in a romantic relationship (yes or no) 24 famrel - family relationships (from 1 - very poor to 5 - very good)
+25 freetime - free time after school (from 1 - very little to 5 - very much)
+26 goout - spending time with friends (from 1 - very little to 5 - very much)
+27 health - current state of health (from 1 - very poor to 5 - very good)
+28 absences - the number of missed classes
+29 score - math exam scores

+Stages of the project:

+1. We carry out the initial data processing.
+2. Let us estimate the number of unique values ​​for categorical variables and transform them.
+3. Let us estimate the number of unique values ​​for nominative variables and transform them.
+4.Let's look at the distribution of the trait for numerical variables, eliminate outliers.
+5. Conduct a correlation analysis of quantitative variables
+6. Select non-correlating variables.
+7. Let us analyze the nominative variables and eliminate those that do not affect the predicted value (in our case, the score variable).
+8. Let us formulate conclusions regarding the quality of the data and those variables that will be used in the further construction of the model.